CSho27/PowerUp/README.md

 - Your options to replace a player are:
   - Replace with copy: replaces player with an editable copy of that player
   - Replace with existing: opens dialog that lets you choose another player from the PowerUp database to insert in this player's place
+  - Replace with generated: lets you search for a player, select a year for the generator to pull the statistics for, and generate the player
   - Replace with new: Creates a new player with default attributes
 - To view further detail about a given player without leaving the page, click the i icon on the right side of any player
 ![image](https://user-images.githubusercontent.com/30477054/172719983-494a17df-84f7-49c1-86c2-f2f1ff64a93a.png)